heuristicus/strands_navigation/strands_navigation_example/readme.md

 rosrun topological_utils insert_empty_map.py jackal_race
 ```

 Once that is done, we can start the topological rviz tools.
+Note that this will also run a mongodb_store so the one you started earlier will shut down.

 ```
 roslaunch topological_rviz_tools strands_rviz_topmap.launch db_path:=/home/$USER/strands_test_db map:=`rospack find jackal_navigation`/maps/jackal_race.yaml topmap:=jackal_race standalone:=true